 - verifying the quality of the information contained in the current NOTAM messages requires manual effort, as the NOTAM typically needs to be read by an operator.
 Digital NOTAM can be quality checked automatically, both for adherence to the coding specification and for coherence with the rest of the data;

-- the traditional NOTAM message can be distributed by basic teletype networks such as the Aeronautical Fixed Telecommunication Network (AFTN).
-A Digital NOTAM requires more advanced communication networks for distribution, such as AMHS, TypeX, etc.
+- the NOTAM messages can be distributed by basic teletype networks such as the Aeronautical Fixed Telecommunication Network (AFTN).
+A Digital NOTAM requires more advanced communication networks for distribution, such as IP-based networks, AMHS, TypeX, etc.

-In order to enable the provision of Digital NOTAM, the information currently exchanged by NOTAM had to be modelled and specified in a logical information exchange model.
+In order to enable the provision of Digital NOTAM, the information currently exchanged by NOTAM had to be modelled and specified in a logical data model.
 This was achieved with the Aeronautical Information Exchange Model (AIXM) version 5.

 In order to enable a smooth transition and to support the current NOTAM users who will not have the capability to use Digital NOTAM from the first day, Digital NOTAMs will be issued in parallel with the current NOTAM messages.
 For this reason, the automatic generation of the text NOTAM is also in the scope of this specification.
-Therefore, the text NOTAM generation rules are described for each particular scenario.
-This should avoid the manual creation on a different system and the risk of inconsistencies that could otherwise exist between the NOTAM text and the digital encoding.
+Thus, NOTAM will be generated in the same way that AIP tables and aeronautical charts are generated from a common aeronautical information database.
+For this purpose, the text NOTAM generation rules are described for each particular scenario.
+This should avoid the manual creation on a different system and minimise the risk of inconsistencies that could otherwise exist between the NOTAM text and the digital data.